 The term "Change of Control" (as used in the notes and the indenture) is limited in terms of its scope and does not include every event that might cause the market price of the notes to decline.
-In addition, we are required to repurchase the notes upon a change of control only if such notes receive a reduction in rating below investment grade.
+In addition, we are required to repurchase the notes upon a change of control only if the notes receive a reduction in rating below investment grade.
 Further, the definition of "Change of Control" includes a phrase relating to the transfer of all or substantially all of our assets and those of our subsidiaries, taken as a whole.
 Although there is a limited body of case law interpreting the phrase "substantially all," there is no precise established definition of the phrase under applicable law.
-Accordingly, the ability of a holder with respect to either series of notes to require us to repurchase the notes of the applicable series as a result of a transfer of less than all of our assets and the assets of our subsidiaries, taken as a whole, to another person or group may be uncertain.
+Accordingly, the ability of a holder to require us to repurchase the notes as a result of a transfer of less than all of our assets and the assets of our subsidiaries, taken as a whole, to another person or group may be uncertain.
 Our obligation to repurchase the notes is limited and may not preserve the market price of the notes in the event of a highly leveraged transaction, reorganization, merger or similar transaction.
 See "Description of the notes-Change of Control Repurchase Event."

-There are no public markets for the notes, and we cannot assure you that markets for the notes will develop.
+There is no public market for the notes, and we cannot assure you that a market for the notes will develop.

-Each series of notes is a new issue of securities with no established trading market.
-We do not intend to list either series of notes on any securities exchange or to arrange for the notes to be quoted on any automated interdealer quotation system.
+The notes are a new issue of securities with no existing trading market.
+We do not intend to apply to list the notes on any securities exchange or to arrange for the notes to be quoted on any automated interdealer quotation system.
 The underwriters have advised us that they currently intend to make a market in the notes, subject to applicable securities laws.
 However, the underwriters are not obligated to do so and may discontinue any such market-making at any time without notice to, or the consent of, the holders of the notes.

-Each of the floating rate notes and the fixed rate notes is a new issue of securities for which there is no existing trading market, and no assurance can be given as to:
+The notes are a new issue of securities for which there is no existing trading market, and no assurance can be given as to:

-- whether an active trading market for such notes will develop or be maintained; - the liquidity of any such market that may develop; - the ability of holders of notes to sell their notes; or - the prices at which the holders of notes would be able to sell their notes.
+- whether an active trading market for the notes will develop or be maintained; - the liquidity of any such market that may develop; - · the ability of holders of notes to sell their notes; or - the prices at which the holders of notes would be able to sell their notes.

-If a trading market were to exist for the notes of a series, such notes could trade at prices that may be higher or lower than their principal amounts or purchase prices, depending on many factors, including:
+If a trading market were to exist for the notes, the notes could trade at prices that may be higher or lower than their principal amounts or purchase prices, depending on many factors, including:

-- the time remaining to the maturity of such notes; - the outstanding principal amount of such notes; - the terms related to redemption or repurchase of such notes; - the market for debt securities of comparable companies; - the level, direction and volatility of market interest rates generally; - the interest of securities dealers in making a market; - the market price of our common stock; - general economic conditions; and - our financial condition, liquidity and results of operations and future prospects.
+- the time remaining to the maturity of the notes; - · the outstanding principal amount of the notes; - · the terms related to redemption or repurchase of the notes; - · the market for debt securities of comparable companies; - the level, direction and volatility of market interest rates generally; - · the interest of securities dealers in making a market; - · the market price of our common stock; - · general economic conditions; and - · our financial condition, liquidity and results of operations and future prospects.